Lincoln L series: 1927–1930

-Coachbuilt examples

-Lincoln contracted with dozens of coachbuilders during the 1920s and early 30s to create multiple custom built vehicles, to include American, Anderson, Babcock, Holbrook, Judkins, Lang, LeBaron, Locke, Murray, Towson, and Willoughby in the 1920s.
-Murphy, Rollston, and Waterhouse were added in the 1930s.
-Optional equipment was not necessarily an issue with 1920s Lincolns; special and bespoke items were accommodated on customer vehicles.
-A nickel-plated radiator shell could be installed for $25, varnished natural wood wheels were $15, or Rudge-Whitworth center-lock wire wheels for another $100.
-Disteel steel disc wheels were also available for $60.
+Coachbuilders

 Lincoln chose not to make yearly model changes, used as a marketing tool of the time, designed to lure new customers.
 Lincoln customers of the time were known to purchase more than one Lincoln with different bodywork, so changing the vehicle yearly was not done to accommodate their customer base.

-Pop culture
+Lincoln contracted with dozens of custom coachbuilders during the 1920s and early 30s, including American, Anderson, Babcock, Holbrook, Brunn, Judkins, Lang, LeBaron, Locke, Murray, Towson, and Willoughby in the 1920s.
+Murphy, Rollston, and Waterhouse were added in the 1930s.
+Even on factory direct orders special and bespoke items were accommodated on a customer basis, with such standard options available as a nickel-plated radiator shell for $25, varnished natural wood wheels for $15, Disteel steel disc wheels for $60, or Rudge-Whitworth center-lock wire wheels for $100.

+In media

 A 1924 Lincoln was featured in the first season of the classic CBS sitcom The Good Guys.

 In the 1986 comedy movie, The Money Pit, the house came with a 1929-30 Lincoln L-series 4-door Sport Phaeton as a part of the purchase.

-A blue 1928 Lincoln L can be seen in the bridge scene in the movie The Untouchables.